 Ms. Amberg-Blyskal began her federal career with the Social Security Administration in 1979.
 In 1980 she accepted a Veterans Benefits Counselor position with the Veterans Administration (renamed the Department of Veterans Affairs in 1989).
 Her early VA positions included assignments in human resources, finance, program analysis, administration, and information technology.

-Ms. Amberg-Blyskal holds a Bachelor’s Degree from Millersville University, a Master’s in Business Administration from St. Joseph’s University, a Master’s of Education in Adult and Organizational Development, a Master’s of Political Science and a Doctor of Philosophy of Political Science from Temple University.
+Ms. Amberg-Blyskal holds a bachelor’s degree from Millersville University, a Master of Business Administration from St. Joseph’s University, a Master of Education in Adult and Organizational Development, a Master of Political Science, and a Doctor of Philosophy of Political Science from Temple University.